SummitPublicSchools/Illuminate-Education/contacts/contacts_query_readme.md

 * The parts of the query that you need to modify don't start until near the bottom.
 There is a message that says where you should edit and where you should not.
 * Depending on how you do the final query, this query can return contact information in long or wide form.
 There is a note in the query around line 407 that tells how to do this.
 * It will not work out the box if we needed to query historical information (e.g. addresses of dwellings a household use to reside at).
 By design, this query pulls a row of information for each contact with their most recent information.
+* This same query will work for both CA and WA.
+The only difference is that CA has more `contact_type` options.
+The query is written to handle the superset of CA options and will work for WA too.

 ### QA
 This query was QAed by Cherish Harris.
 Here is a list of checks that she ran: